 - In the bowl of a food processor fitted with a plastic blade, place the pepper mixture, cream cheese, and 1/2 cup shredded cheese.
 Blend until smooth.
 Stir in the sour cream and scallions.

-- Transfer the mixture to a greased baking dish.
+- Transfer the mixture to the prepared dish.
 Top with the remaining shredded cheese.